markoselchanec/ServiceProviderManager/README.md

 ## How to use

-1.Run ServiceProviderManagerDBCreate.sql
+1. Run ServiceProviderManagerDBCreate.sql
-2.Update Database path in App.config
+2. Update Database path in App.config
-3.Run app
+3. Run app